Dear CUNY SPS Faculty,

 This training will introduce VoiceThread, a collaborative, multimedia program that allows faculty (or students) to upload various media like slides, images, or video and engage the class in an enhanced discussion.
 You and your students can add commentary by means of microphone, webcam, keyboard, or phone.
 In this session, SPS faculty will learn how to create a VoiceThread and how to integrate it into their Blackboard course.

-You can always find our calendar of trainings here.
-We are also available for one-on-one support and would be happy to schedule a Zoom call to discuss any questions you may have.
-You can contact us at firstname.lastname@example.org.
+As always, OFDIT is here to help with any questions you may have.
+We are available for one-on-one support and would be happy to schedule a Zoom call to discuss any questions you may have.
+You can contact us at email@example.com.

 All the best,